- What's On

 - Your Visit

 - Venue Hire

-Radio 3’s unique cabaret of the word, presented by Ian McMillan, celebrates the 800th anniversary of the Charter of the Forest, with woodland-inspired writing and innovative performances.
+Radio 3’s unique cabaret of the word, presented by Ian McMillan and featuring Richard Hawley, celebrates the 800th anniversary of the Charter of the Forest, with woodland-inspired writing and innovative performances.

-Ian is joined by acclaimed musician Richard Hawley, who has been nominated for Brit and Mercury awards.
+Acclaimed musician Richard Hawley has been nominated for Brit and Mercury awards.
 His album Hollow Meadows was composed against the backdrop of his native Sheffield, the greenest city in Europe, with 2 ½ million trees, which, ‘apart from being incredibly beautiful’ as he says, ‘are literally the air that we breathe’.